schmelczer/reconcile/docs/advanced-ts.md

 */
 ```

-## Tokenisation strategies
+## Tokenisation Strategies

-Reconcile offers different ways to split text for merging:
+Reconcile offers different approaches to split text for merging:

 - **Word tokeniser** (`"Word"`) — Splits on word boundaries (recommended for prose)
 - **Character tokeniser** (`"Character"`) — Individual characters (fine-grained control)
 - **Line tokeniser** (`"Line"`) — Line-by-line (similar to `git merge` or more precisely [`git merge-file`](https://git-scm.com/docs/git-merge-file))

-## Cursor tracking
+## Cursor Tracking

-Reconcile automatically tracks cursor positions through merges which is handy in a collaborative editor.
+Reconcile automatically tracks cursor positions through merges, which is handy in collaborative editors.
+Selections can be tracked by providing them as a pair of cursors.

 ```javascript
 const result = reconcile(